What to Expect

 How does the treatment work?

-This short video describes what you will experience before, during and after treatment.
+This short videos below describe what you will experience before, during and after treatment.

 What happens next?